Erik Meijer (footballer): Club career

 Born in Meerssen, Limburg, Meijer started his career at Fortuna Sittard (1987–89).
-He broke through in the early 1990s at Dutch Eredivisie club MVV Maastricht and was transferred to PSV Eindhoven in 1994, where he did not play much due to competition by team mates Ronaldo, Luc Nilis and Wim Kieft.
+He broke through in the early 1990s at Dutch Eredivisie club MVV and was transferred to PSV Eindhoven in 1994, where he did not play much due to competition by teammates Ronaldo, Luc Nilis and Wim Kieft.

-He then moved to German Bundesliga strugglers KFC Uerdingen 05 in 1995, where he was one of the few bright spots in a hapless squad, and was picked up by Bayer 04 Leverkusen.
+He then moved to German Bundesliga strugglers Uerdingen 05 in 1995, where he was one of the few bright spots in a hapless squad, and was picked up by Bayer Leverkusen.
 There, he was paired up with Ulf Kirsten and formed one of the most intimidating striker duos of the Bundesliga.

-After successful years, Meijer moved to Liverpool F.C. in 1999, where he failed to make an impression next to Michael Owen and Robbie Fowler.
+After successful years, Meijer moved to Liverpool in 1999, where he failed to make an impression next to Michael Owen and Robbie Fowler.
 He was therefore loaned out to Preston North End for one season.
 He returned to the Bundesliga and joined Hamburger SV in December 2000.
 Meijer scored two goals in his time at Anfield, both coming in a League Cup tie against Hull City.
 He joined Liverpool fans in Dortmund prior to the 2000–01 UEFA Cup, where he drank and sang with Reds fans.
 Despite playing a limited number of games for Liverpool, Meijer was voted 99th in the fan-based poll, 100 Players Who Shook The Kop.

 But it was only after moving to 2.
 Bundesliga club Alemannia Aachen, in 2003, where he finally regained success.
 In the autumn of his career, his strong play and dressing room presence propelled Aachen into the DFB-Pokal finals in 2003–04, losing to Werder Bremen, but earning a ticket into the UEFA Cup (as Bremen were German champions) and rejuvenating Alemannia financially.
 He was also named captain for the first time in his career.
 Meijer also was essential for Aachen's promotion into the Bundesliga after 36 years, in 2005–06.

 Meijer ended his career that summer, stating he wanted to finish in style after this last big success.